sebastien-riou/lean-ftl/doc/source/getting_started.rst

 Linking with lean-ftl
 ---------------------

-You can verify support for your platform by compiling hello.c from the example/hello folder:
+You can verify support for your platform by compiling main.c from the example/hello folder:

 .. code-block:: c